This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 In a particular promotion group, you can:

-• search promotion(s) by Project, Priority, Status, Date, Offer on, Offer type, or Stop further processing
+• search promotion(s) with default filters such as Project, Priority, Status, Date, Offer on, Offer ID, Offer type, and/or Stop further processing.

 Viewing and/or Editing an Existing Promotion